hyperledger/aries-rfcs/features/0067-didcomms-diddoc-conventions/README.md

 - id : Required by the [Service Endpoints Spec](https://w3c-ccg.github.io/did-spec/#service-endpoints).
 - type : Required by the [Service Endpoints Spec](https://w3c-ccg.github.io/did-spec/#service-endpoints).
 It is mandatory that this field is set to `did-communication`
-- priority : This represents the priority of the service endpoint, used for distinction when multiple `did-communication` service endpoints are present in a single Did document.
+- priority : This represents the priority of the service endpoint, used for distinction when multiple `did-communication` service endpoints are present in a single DID document.
 It is mandatory that this field is set to an unsigned integer with the default value of `0`.
 - recipientKeys : This is an array of [did key references](https://w3c-ccg.github.io/did-spec/#public-keys) used to denote the default recipients of an endpoint. (*note-1*)
 - routingKeys: This is an array of [did key references](https://w3c-ccg.github.io/did-spec/#public-keys), ordered from most destward to most srcward, used to denote the individual routing hops in between the sender and recipients.
 See [TBC]() for more information on how routing is intended to operate.
 - serviceEndpoint : Required by the [Service Endpoints Spec](https://w3c-ccg.github.io/did-spec/#service-endpoints).
 This URL based endpoint is used to declare how the message should be sent.
-Did communication is transport agnostic, and therefore leverages existing application level transport protocols.
+DID communication is transport agnostic, and therefore leverages existing application level transport protocols.
 However for each transport defined, which is identified by the URL scheme e.g `http`, a set of transport specific considerations are defined see [transports](../0025-didcomms-transports/README.md) for more details.

 >Notes
 >1.
 The keys featured in this array must resolve to keys of the same type, for example a mix `Ed25519VerificationKey2018` or `RsaVerificationKey2018` in the same array is invalid.

 ### Message Preparation Conventions

-Below describes the process under which a Did communication message is prepared and sent to a Did based on the conventions declared in the associated Did document.
+Below describes the process under which a DID communication message is prepared and sent to a DID based on the conventions declared in the associated DID document.
 The scenario in which the below is predicated has the following conditions.
-    - The sender possesses the Did document for the intended recipient(s) of a Did communication message.
+    - The sender possesses the DID document for the intended recipient(s) of a DID communication message.
     - The sender has created a [content level message](../../concepts/0021-didcomm-message-anatomy/README.md) that is now ready to be prepared for sending to the intended recipient(s).

-1. The sender resolves the relevant `did-communication` service of the intended recipient(s) Did document.
+1. The sender resolves the relevant `did-communication` service of the intended recipient(s) DID document.
 2. The sender resolves the recipient keys present in the `recipientKeys` array of the service declaration.
 3. Using the resolved keys, the sender takes the content level message and packs it inside an [encrypted envelope](../../concepts/0021-didcomm-message-anatomy/README.md) for the recipient keys. (*note-2*)
 4. The sender then inspects the `routingKeys` array, if it is found to be empty, then the process skips to step 5.
 Otherwise, the sender prepares a content level message of type `forward`.
 The resolved keys from the `recipientKeys` array is set as the contents of the `to` field in the forward message and the encrypted envelope from the previous step is set as the contents of the `msg` field in the forward message.
 Following this, for each element in the `routingKeys` array the following sub-process is repeated:
     1. The sender resolves the current key in the routing array and takes the outputted encrypted envelope from the previous step and packs it inside a new encrypted envelope for the current key.
     2. The sender prepares a content level message of type `forward`.
 The current key in the routing array is set as the contents of the `to` field in the forward message and the encrypted envelope from the previous step is set as the contents of the `msg` field in the forward message.
 5. Resolve the service endpoint:
-    - If the endpoint is a valid Did URL, check that it resolves to another Did service definition.
+    - If the endpoint is a valid DID URL, check that it resolves to another DID service definition.
 If the resolution is successful the process from step 2. is repeated using the message outputted from this process as the input message.
-    - If the service endpoint is not a Did URL, send the message using the transport protocol declared by the URL's scheme.
+    - If the service endpoint is not a DID URL, send the message using the transport protocol declared by the URL's scheme.

 > Notes
 >1.
 There are two main situations that an agent will be in prior to preparing a new message.
 >>-  The agent is responding to a message that has just been received and has the context of the sender key of the previous message.
+In this case, a targeted lookup of the `did-communication` service definition can be done to find the service definition that features the sender key as a recipient key which would ensure that the response was delivered back to the sender.
 >>-  The agent is creating a new message to a connection and will use the default `did-communication` service convention for preparation of a message.
->With the first case.
-A targeted lookup of the `did-communication` service definition could be done to find a service definition that features the sender key as a recipient key which would ensure that the response was delivered back to the sender.
->With the second case.
-The default `did-communication` service description would be used by resolving the lowest priority service definition from the connections Did document
+In this case, the default `did-communication` service description would be used by resolving the lowest priority service definition from the connections DID document.
+>
 >2.
 When preparing this envelope the sender has two main choices to make around properties to include in envelope
 >>- Whether to include sender information
 >>- Whether to include a non-reputable signature

-### Example: Domain and Did document
+### Example: Domain and DID document

 The following is an example of an arbitrary pair of domains that will be helpful in providing context to conventions defined above.